This year, the vernal equinox falls on Wednesday, March 20. At exactly 21:58 UTC, the sun will be exactly above the Earth’s equator.

 The word vernal comes from the Latin word vernalis, meaning “of the spring.”
 And equinox comes from the Latin words aequus, meaning equal, and nox, meaning night.
 The day has 12 hours of daylight and 12 hours of night time.

-On this day, people living in colder areas of the Northern Hemisphere hope they can put away their winter coats.
-They also may hope to begin planting flowers and vegetables in a garden.
+On this day, people living in colder areas of the Northern Hemisphere hope they can put away their winter clothes.
+They also may soon start planting flowers and vegetables in a garden.

 Identifying and celebrating Spring